 MEMBERSHIP AND ADVISORY BODY

-All registered students of the Institute who pay Gymkhana dues shall be members of the Students’ Gymkhana and shall constitute its General Body.
+All registered students of the Institute who pay Gymkhana fees shall be members of the Students’ Gymkhana and shall constitute its General Body.

 The Director of the Institute shall be the Patron of the Gymkhana.

-The Patron, from a panel of names suggested by the Students’ Senate shall appoint the Chief Counsellor of the Gymkhana, who shall also be the Dean, Students’ Affairs of the Institute.
+The Patron, from a panel of names suggested by the Students’ Senate shall appoint the Dean,Student Affairs , who shall also be the Chief Counsellor of the Gymkhana.

 The Patron shall also appoint the Games and Sports Counsellor, the Cultural Counsellor, the Films and Media Counsellor, the Science and Technology Counsellor and the Treasurer of the Gymkhana, at the recommendation of the Students’ Senate.